codio/knowledge/source/common/develop/ide/boxes/installsw/langserver.rst

 Language Server Protocol
 ========================

-The Language Server rotocol (LSP) is used to integrate features such as autocomplete, go to definition, and find all references.
+The Language Server Protocol (LSP) is used to integrate features such as autocomplete, go to definition, and find all references.
 Currently, Java, OCAML, and Python LSPs are available.

 Below is a Python example: